 The grading system is as follows: A (4.0), Excellent; B (3.0), Good; C (2.0), Fair; D (1.0), Poor; F (0.0), Failure.
 A course in which an F is obtained must be taken again; however, the F will remain on the student's transcript until the course has been satisfactorily completed with a passing grade.
-In accordance with SEAS policy, "No grade lower than a 'C-' will be counted in courses designated as 'core' courses or those courses must be retaken."
-Courses for which a passing grade was obtained cannot be retaken for credit.
+In accordance with Penn Engineering policy, "A grade of "F" cannot count towards the course requirements.
+If a student receives a grade of F, they must register for and take the same course again to receive a passing grade.
+Failed courses remain on the transcript and are included in the cumulative grade point average."
+Courses for which a passing grade was obtained (D or better) cannot be retaken for credit.